What is a biosimilar?

 Not following your health care provider’s plan for how much of your biologic or biosimilar to take, when to take it and how to take it may cause your body to mount an immune response, making the treatment ineffective and increasing the risk for complications, such as allergic reactions.

-The body’s production of an antibody that binds to and neutralizes the drug can lead to loss of response.
-This can occur with both biologics and biosimilars, and often requires an increase in dosage, how often the drug is taken, or a change to another biologic or biosimilar.
+The body’s production of an antibody [cells that fight disease] that binds to and neutralizes the drug can lead to loss of response.
+This can occur with biologics and biosimilars, and may require an increase in dose, a change in how often the drug is taken, or a change to another biologic or biosimilar medicine.

-Work closely with your health care provider to understand the importance of taking your medicine as prescribed, as well as it being vital to a good result.
+Work closely with your health care provider to understand the importance of taking your medicine as prescribed.
+It is vital to get the best possible results.

-You should feel encouraged to actively participate in discussions with your gastroenterologist and other health care providers.
-This will help you feel like your needs have been put first, which has been linked to staying on a treatment plan, better agreement to treatments, and better clinical outcomes.
+Talk with your gastroenterologist and other health care providers about your IBD and your needs.
+This will help you feel like your needs have been put first, which has been linked to staying on a treatment plan, better adherence to treatments, and better clinical outcomes.

 Safety of biosimilars